-ARTICLE XI LAND USE APPELLATE BOARD
+ARTICLE XI PLANNING BOARD

-89-56 Creation, Appointment, Organization and Removal
+89-56 Creation, Appointment, Organization, Training and Removal

-- A. The Town Board shall appoint a Land Use Appellate Board pursuant to Section 267 of Town Law.
+- A. The Town Board shall appoint a Planning Board pursuant to Section 271 of Town Law.
 Said Board shall consist of five (5) members, to serve for staggered five (5) year terms.
 The chairperson of the Board shall be one of the five (5) members and shall be designated as such annually by the Town Board.
 Vacancies shall be filled for such unexpired terms only.
 The Board shall elect a Vice-Chairman from its membership and shall establish rules for the conduct of the officers.
 The Town Board shall appoint a secretary and will be responsible for any/all personnel and member appointment decisions.
-The Town Board shall also appoint an alternate member (s) to the Land Use Appellate Board according to the 1998 Town Law Amendment, Section 271, 15. - B. The following actions are cause for removal of any member by the Town Board: - 1.
+The Town Board shall also appoint an alternate member (s) to the Planning Board according to Town Law, Section 271, 15. - B. The Saratoga County Planning Department has established a training program for members serving on planning boards among the towns, villages, and cities within the county.
+The program offers introductory and advanced level training on a year-to-year basis.
+Members of the Town of Corinth Planning Board are encouraged to participate in the annual training and keep their knowledge base current. - C. The following actions are cause for removal of any member by the Town Board: - 1.
 Three (3) consecutive unexcused absences. - 2.
-Violation of the code of ethics; or - Misconduct.
+Failure to make a good faith effort to obtain training as offered through the Saratoga County Planning Department. - 3.
+Violation of the code of ethics. - 4.
+Misconduct.